jameskemper/wreckem_model/README.md

 Special thanks to the faculty and staff of Texas Tech University for their support and inspiration in developing the WRECK_EM model.
 This model is a tribute to the spirit and dedication of the Red Raider community.

 ## License
-Details about the license agreement for using WRECK_EM.
+WRECK_EM is open-sourced under the MIT License.
+See the LICENSE file for more details.